 The Development Geographies Research Group (DevGRG) of the Royal Geographical Society (with the Institute of British Geographers) runs an annual essay competition.
 This competition is in memory of David W. Smith, an outstanding scholar committed to researching cities in the Global South.
 He died in 1999.
-This year, we launch a new format and invite Lower Sixth/Y12 students from across the UK to submit their entries.
+This year, we invite Lower Sixth/Y12 students from across the UK to submit their entries.

 All entries must be in PDF/JPEG/.jpg or word doc format (not more than 3MB) and appropriately cited.
-Kindly include your name, school, and contact details.
+Kindly include your name, school/college, and contact details.

-Please submit your entries (and any questions) to Shreyashi Dasgupta of the DevGRG schools prize committee at firstname.lastname@example.org by 1 May 2021 at 23:59 GMT.
+Please submit your entries (and any questions) to the DevGRG schools prize committee at firstname.lastname@example.org by 1 August 2022 at 23:59 UK time.
 Entries received after this time will not be accepted.
 Due to the volume of entries we receive, we will only contact you if you are selected as one of our winners.

 The judging panel will comprise of committee members of DevGRG.
-The panel shall access and determine the winning entry based on theme, imagination and originality, quality of the photograph, and the development of idea through the description of the photos.
+The panel will assess the entries and determine the winning entry based on theme, imagination and originality, quality of the photographs, and the development of ideas through the description of the photos.

 Find out more